 As described in Note 2(i), income not distributed is included in net assets attributable to unitholders.
 The change in this amount each period (as reported in (a) above) represents a non-cash financing cost as it is not settled in cash until such time as it becomes distributable.

-11 Remuneration of auditors
+10 Remuneration of auditors

-During the year the following fees were paid or payable for services provided by the auditor of the Fund:
+During the year the following fees were paid or payable for services provided by the auditor of the Fund.
+Fees are paid by the Investment Manager and are exclusive of GST.